 Benchmade Adamas Matt Foster

+Overbuilt knives have a huge following.
+These are EDC knives that are built for durability.
+The bad ones are basically sharpened pry bars, the good ones are functional and durable blades.
 For many every day tasks, the Benchmade Adamas may be overkill.
 But then, is overkill really a bad thing?
 As an EDC knife, the Adamas is large.
 It’s a full-sized folder with steel liners, olive drab G10 scales and even comes with a molle compatible sheath.
-Made from CPM-CruWear® stainless steel the 3.78″ drop point blade is .14″ thick and has a cerakote finish.
+Made from CPM-CruWear® stainless steel the 3.78-inch drop point blade is .14 inches thick and has a cerakote finish.
 Like many Benchmade knives, the Adamas features their Axis lock, a cross-bolt style mechanism using the shear strength of a pin for lock strength.
 Designed as a tactical folder with pronounced finger guards front and back of the handle the Adamas would work well as an EDC knife or as a hunting knife.
 Despite its impressive size, it fits quite well in the pocket with a fairly deep carry-style clip.
 The left-handed crowd will appreciate that this knife is fully ambidextrous.
 If the geometry and features of this Benchmade knife are appealing but it seems just a bit large for your taste, the MINI ADAMAS® is its literal ¾ size twin, minus the sheath.
-MSRP is $280 Specs: blade length 3.78 in.; blade thickness 0.14 in.; overall length 8.89 in.; closed length 5.11 in.; weight 6.45 oz. minus the sheath; MINI ADAMAS MSRP is $250 Specs: blade length 3.25 in.; blade thickness 0.14 in.; overall length 7.62 in.; closed length 4.37 in.; weight 4.6 oz.
+MSRP is $280 Specs: blade length 3.78 in.; blade thickness 0.14 in.; overall length 8.89 in.; closed length 5.11 in.; weight 6.45 oz. minus the sheath; MINI ADAMAS MSRP is $250.
+Specs: blade length 3.25 in.; blade thickness 0.14 in.; overall length 7.62 in.; closed length 4.37 in.; weight 4.6 oz.

 While maybe a bit underwhelming in specifications, the Cannonball is proof you don’t need the latest trendy materials to make a solid EDC knife.
 The spring-assisted-opening blade is a stout, shallow drop point made from D2 steel and is well suited for EDC or hunting.
 Southpaws, often neglected, will appreciate the ambidextrous pocket clip, which allows for deep carry.
 The Cannonball is an all-steel framelock.
 While not exotic, it’s solid, secure and adds a pleasant heft.
 Overall, it’s a nicely finished cool knife, angular in aesthetics that’s comfortable to hold and manipulate.
 With an MSRP of $79, it won’t destroy your wallet.
 Specs: blade length 3.5 in.; blade thickness 0.112 in.; open length 8 in.; closed length 4.5 in.; weight 5.4oz.; handle thickness 0.42 in.